 Step 1.
 Log in to Your Facebook Account

-Open facebook.com on your browser or launch the mobile app.
-Then navigate to your profile, page, or group where you want to share the video.
+Open facebook.com in your browser, or launch the Facebook app on your phone.
+Then navigate to your profile, a page you manage, or a group where the video belongs.

 Step 2.
 Prepare Your Video File